narengan/cis/cli/cli-metrics.md

    `ibmcloud cis dns-analytics DNS_DOMAIN_ID DIMENSION [-i, --instance INSTANCE_NAME] [-s, --since TIME] [-o, --output OUTPUT_FILE]`

 ### ARGUMENTS:
-   `DNS_DOMAIN_ID` is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the ID of DNS domain.

    `DIMENSION` is queried dimension.
-The valid value is either 'queries-by-response-code' or 'queries-by-type'.
+The valid value is either `queries-by-response-code` or `queries-by-type`.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.

    `-s, --since` Since time to now.
 Valid values are: 6h (6 hours ago), 12h, 1d (1 day ago), 1w (1 week ago)

    `-o, --output`  Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, it will output the result to terminal.

 #### Output Message: